- 6 min ago Tecno Camon 17, Camon 17 Pro First Sale On July 26 During Amazon Prime Day; Offers To Check Out

 All about FPS

-So far, Battlefield V is the only game that support real-time ray tracing (you will find the screeshot of the performance below).
+So far, Battlefield V is the only game that supports real-time ray tracing (you will find the screenshot of the performance below).
 Nvidia earlier said that the RTX 2060 can come close to hitting 60fps at 1080p resolution with all graphics settings, including ray tracing set to Ultra.
 However, in Medium Ray Tracing set-up, we got roughly the same number of FPS.
-With Ray-Tracing off in 1080p we got well over 96fps; in 1440p we got 76fps and in 4K it dropped to about 48fps.
+With Ray-Tracing off in 1080p, we got well over 96fps; in 1440p we got 76fps and in 4K it dropped to about 48fps.

 (The reason why I mention Ray Tracing here is because the other GPUs in the comparison doesn't have this element, which gives 2060 the upper hand)

 The RTX 2060 is not quite made for heavy 4K projection.
 When we played other titles at 1080p resolution, the performance was quite amazing.
 It can compete with the GTX 1070 and even to some extent the RTX 2070.
 We ran the test at 1080p 'medium' quality, along with 'ultra' quality at 1080p, and 1440p, and 4k.
 Following chart will show you how efficient it is in terms of FPS in 1080, 1440 and 4k resolution.